atakanaltok/awesome-useful-websites/README.md

 #### Flight
 * https://seatguru.com/ - Find your seat map.
 Explore 1,278 aircraft
 * https://www.flightradar24.com/43,24.35/7 - Global flight tracking service that provides you with real-time information about thousands of aircraft around the world
+* https://www.skyscanner.co.in/ - Search flights by date, price, and budget

+#### Weather
+* http://hint.fm/wind/ - Delicate tracery of wind flowing over the US
 * https://www.windy.com/ - Nearly everything about the weather of the any location
 * https://zoom.earth/ - Visualizes the world in real-time.
 Track tropical storms, hurricanes, severe weather, wildfires and more
-* https://www.skyscanner.co.in/ - Search flights by date, price, and budget
+* https://earth.nullschool.net/ - Visualization of global weather conditions forecast by supercomputers updated every three hours